 One major area of my research investigates emotions.
 I argue that emotions give us reasons for actions and evaluative judgments.
 This informs how we ought (not) to manage emotions — our own and those of other people.

-I am also interested in issues at the intersection of ethics and technology, including whether we should design artificial intelligence with emotional capacities, and the value of virtual friendships.
+I am also interested in issues at the intersection of ethics and technology, including whether we should design artificial intelligence with emotional capacities, as well as the value of online friendships.

 I write philosophy for a general audience on popular culture, which is philosophically rich in its own right and offers an exciting way to convey the importance of philosophy to the public.